 The various austerity measures taken by the Chinese government over the last decade to regulate economic growth and control inflation have at times dampened demand for trucks in China.
 In particular, austerity measures that restricted access to credit and slowed the rate of fixed investment (including infrastructure development) adversely affected demand for, and production of, trucks and other commercial vehicles.
 Such market conditions, together with increased competition in the diesel engine market, resulted in various degrees of financial and marketing difficulties for diesel engine producers, including the Company.
 However, the Chinese government announced in 1998 a major initiative to boost consumer demand through investments in infrastructure projects, including the construction of highways and tollways, and also through increased availability of bank credit and the stimulus measures announced in 2009.
-As a result, demand for trucks and other commercial vehicles, and thus demand for diesel engines has been increasing annually since 1999 to 2009.
+As a result, demand for trucks and other commercial vehicles, and thus demand for diesel engines has been increasing annually since 1999 to 2010.

-With continued rapid economic growth, our net revenues in 2009 increased by 26.6% to Rmb 13,175.9 million (US\$1,930.1 million) compared to Rmb 10,404.8 million in 2008.
-This increase was primarily a result of a general increase in sales volume.
-The income before minority interests was Rmb 832.5 million (US\$121.9 million) in 2009 as compared to 337.2 million in 2008.
-Sales of the 6108 medium-duty and 6112 heavy-duty engines accounted for 12.7% and 3.9%, respectively, of the net revenues in 2009.
-Sales of the 6L and 6M heavy-duty diesel engines accounted for 4.5% and 5.8%, respectively, of the net revenues in 2009.
-Due to the implementation of the government stimulus package favoring light duty engines, there are more customers buying the light-duty diesel engines than heavy-duty engines.
-The overall gross margin of 19.3 % for 2009 was Rmb 2,545.8 million (US\$372.9 million) which is lower than the 19.7% gross margin of 2008 mainly due to higher proportion of sales of 4 series engines, which are relatively low-margin products and additional provision for stock obsolescence.
-Yuchai generated 37.2% and 34.0% of our net revenues in 2009 and 2008, respectively, from the higher margin medium-duty and heavy-duty diesel engines.
+With continued rapid economic growth, our net revenues in 2010 increased by 23.0% to Rmb 16,208.2 million (US\$2,472.1 million) compared to Rmb 13,175.9 million in 2009.
+This increase was primarily a result of a general increase in sales volume and improvement in sales mix.
+The profit for the year was Rmb 1,449.9 million (US\$221.1 million) in 2010 as compared to Rmb 832.5 million in 2009.
+Sales of the 6108 (YC6A and YC6B) medium-duty and 6112 (YC6G) heavy-duty engines accounted for 16.3% and 4.4%, respectively, of the net revenues (excluding HLGE) in 2010.
+Sales of the 6L and 6M heavy-duty diesel engines accounted for 6.4% and 8.8%, respectively, of the net revenues (excluding HLGE) in 2010.
+There was a shift in the market towards medium and heavy duty engines in 2010.
+The overall gross margin of 24.7% for 2010 was Rmb 4,008.9 million (US\$611.5 million) which is higher than the 19.3% gross margin of 2009 mainly due to higher proportion of sales of 6 series engines, which are relatively higher-margin products and a reversal of the inventory reserve that we had previously provided for.
+We reversed the inventory reserve as we are able to consume or sell such inventory.
+Yuchai generated 29.6% and 37.2% of our net revenues (excluding HLGE) in 2010 and 2009, respectively, from the 4 series engines, and 57.5% and 48.8% of our net revenues (excluding HLGE) in 2010 and 2009, respectively, from the higher margin medium-duty and heavy-duty diesel engines.